darrylcousins/boxesapp/docs/SHOPIFY.md

 ### Variants/Options

-An option name of `Weekday` must be added with values matching the days of week intended to for delivery which results in variant titles matching `Thursday`, `Saturday` etc.
+An option name of `Weekday` must be added with values matching the days of week intended to for delivery which results in variant titles matching `Thursday`, `Saturday` etc. This is how the delivery day information can be passed to Recharge.
+It will not be necessary for "special" boxes that do not have a subscription - e.g a Xmas Box.

 ## Box Produce